askbk/IT3105-AI-Programming/PegSolitaire/README.md

 ## Testing

 Unit tests may be run with `pytest`.
-To produce a more detailed coverage report, `pytest --cov --cov-report: term` For more details on coverage reporting, please see the [pytest-cov documentation](https://pytest-cov.readthedocs.io/en/latest/reporting.html).
+To produce a more detailed coverage report, `pytest --cov --cov-report term-missing` For more details on coverage reporting, please see the [pytest-cov documentation](https://pytest-cov.readthedocs.io/en/latest/reporting.html).

 ## Architecture